CGJennings/se3docs/docs/um-deck-editor.md

 # The deck editor

 The deck editor is used to layout printed pages.
 It is most commonly used to prepare a deck of related components.
-It can also be used to design [custom expansion boards](um-expansion-boards.md) when supported by a game's plug-in.
+It can also be used to design [custom boards](um-boards.md) when supported by a game's plug-in.

 ## The editor